calogica/dbt-expectations/README.md

 ### [expect_row_values_to_have_recent_data](macros/schema_tests/table_shape/expect_row_values_to_have_recent_data.sql)

 Expect the model to have rows that are at least as recent as the defined interval prior to the current timestamp.
+Optionally gives the possibility to apply filters on the results.

 *Applies to:* Column